 There’s a saying I remembered from a story I read for one of my classes, I couldn’t remember if it had been English or Creative Writing.
 “There comes a time when all good things must come to their end.”
 I could sense that end time coming for me.

 Each day at school seemed to fly by at warp speed.
 It was almost the end of October.
 Our last two games would be on October 31st and November 7th.
 Our Halloween Dance would be on November 1st.
-The Veterans Day holiday would be on November 11th, and Todd and I would have our fourteenth birthdays on the same date.
+The Veterans Day holiday is alway on November 11th, and Todd and I would have our fourteenth birthdays on the same date.
 The combined birthday party for me and Todd would be on November 15th.
 Thanksgiving break would be the week of November 24th through 28th.
 Our Christmas Concert would be on December 19th and 20th.
 The Winter Break — which most of us called Christmas Break — would be the two weeks from December 22nd through January 2nd.
 The Martin Luther King holiday would be on January 19th.
 First semester finals would be January 20th through 23rd.
 Second semester would start on January 27th.

 Just looking at my schedule was enough to make me dizzy.
 Besides all of those scheduled events we had our regular classes and we had to study for semester finals.
 There were the Thanksgiving and Christmas holidays with our relatives and the typical huge meals.
 And I would have to go shopping for Christmas presents, too.